-A fully integrated solution will enable you to report on your finances, regulatory requirements, deceased search, business trends, available inventory, and much more.
+A fully integrated record management solution enables you to report on your finances, regulatory requirements, deceased search, business trends, available inventory, and much more.
 Can your current solution do this?
-A comprehensive solution can manage everything from funeral home bookings, chapel hire and event management, plot management, interred records and compliance, and much more.
+A comprehensive solution can manage everything from funeral home bookings, chapel hire and event management, plot management, graveyard mapping, interred records and compliance – all in one, centralized place.

 Your records need to be accurate.
 The single most important step to moving to a digital solution is ensuring all your data is migrated into your new cemetery software.
 This process alone will often identify duplicates, missing records, damaged or incorrect records.

-Depending on the storage conditions and access to your historical records, they may in part be unreadable and damaged by age, wear, and tear.
-Consider reaching out to your local community who can help; they may be at the local church, historical society, council, etc. Remember your records show the path of growth and development for your community, local celebrities, settlers, and are important for your community history.
+Depending on storage conditions and access to your historical records, essential documents may in part be unreadable and damaged by age, wear, and tear.
+Consider reaching out to your local community who can help; they may be at the local church, historical society, council, etc. Remember your records preserve the history and development of your community, local celebrities, settlers, and are important for the continuity of your community.

-An accurate solution means meeting your regulatory and compliance requirements is easy.
-An easy access dashboard with standardized reporting will ensure that you have the information you need at hand instantly and in a real-time environment.
+Deploying an accurate solution makes meeting your regulatory and compliance requirements easier.
+A clear dashboard with standardized reporting will ensure that you have the information you need at hand instantly and in a real-time environment.

 Do you know your sales revenue trends, your largest customer base or supplier base?
-This information allows you to prepare your business for future trends better, and to address any areas within the business that is not performing as expected.
+Unlocking this information allows you to better prepare for future trends, and address any areas that are not performing as expected.

-Using Analytics over your data provides an objective way to identify trends within each area of your business, as well as over the entire business.
-Giving you the proof of what is working and what needs addressing.
+Using analytics over your data provides an objective way to identify overarching trends, as well as recognize opportunities or threats within specific areas of your business.
+Hunches are helpful, but data provides proof of what is working and what needs addressing.

-Make sure your records and the information you are storing is safe and secure.
+Make sure your records and the information you are storing are safe, secure, and in the correct hands.
 Most solutions are role / permission based so you can set up the structure you need to ensure users can only see and edit the information that is relevant to their role.

 Using role-based security also means users are compelled to use your business process for each department.
-Meaning more efficiency, fewer errors, and reducing the induction and training time for new employees.
+Implementing record keeping software creates more efficient business practices, fewer errors, and reduces the induction and training time for new employees.

-With any digital solution make sure you schedule regular back-ups of your data and test these back-ups work.
-There is nothing worse than thinking those weekly backups are working to discover after a critical incident you are unable to use or restore data.
+With any digital solution make sure you schedule regular back-ups of your data and test that these back-ups work.
+There is nothing worse than thinking those weekly backups are working, only to discover after a critical incident that you are unable to use or restore data.

 Each of these steps can help manage the lifecycle of records for your cemetery or crematoria.
-Ensuring that you are meeting your compliance requirements, exceeding community demand, and planning for the future of your business.
+The right records-keeping management software ensures that you are meeting compliance requirements, serving an ever-connected global community, exceeding customer expectations, and planning for the future of your business.